hubotio/hubot-redis-brain/README.md

 Other redis addons would need to be configured using `REDIS_URL` until support is added to hubot-redis-brain (or hubot-redis-brain needs to be updated to look for the environment variable the service uses)

+### Redis Twemproxy

+If you are using [Twemproxy](https://github.com/twitter/twemproxy) to cluster redis, you need to turn off the redis ready check which uses the unsupported INFO cmd.

+`REDIS_NO_CHECK = 1`